microsoft/scitt-ccf-ledger/docs/reproducibility.md

 ### Extract measurements

-The quote contains the attestation report that has the measurements. `Measurement` will have the launch measurement of the guest virtual machine (aka utility VM or UVM) which was used to run the container. `Host data` will have the security policy measurement.
+The quote contains the attestation report that has the necessary measurements. `Measurement` will have the launch measurement of the guest virtual machine (aka utility VM or UVM) which was used to run the container. `Host data` will have the security policy measurement which was used to make sure no other container was launched except the one you are inspecting.
+More detail on implementing relying party logic can be [found in Confidential ACI scheme documentation](https://github.com/microsoft/confidential-aci-examples/blob/main/docs/Confidential_ACI_SCHEME.md#reference-info-base64).

 - Decode the report and save it to a file: